Event Home Page

 Completed

-Provides positive reinforcement and reduces cognitive load
+Provides positive reinforcement, reduces cognitive load

-Outcomes
+Outcomes & Impact

 - —New users successfully completed full event setup without support intervention